-As abbreviations are used in the Matrix, refer to this Abbreviations Key.
+As acronyms and shortend terms are used in the Matrix, refer to this Abbreviations Key.
 The following list identifies parties that may be suggested to undertake or take part in implementing an action, including potential regional funding partners and non-profits.
 The list also identifies possible sources of funds that can be used to leverage action.
 It includes agencies that may have pass-through funding which may be available and accessed to assist strategy implementation.